kaidez/kaidez.github.io/_posts/2017-11-01-javascript-state.md

 date:   2017-11-05 00:01:59 -0400
 categories: personal
 permalink: /javascript-state/
-excerpt: A rant about how React, Redux and similar tools are part of JavaScript's natural progression to a complete application language.
+excerpt: React/Redux are part of JavaScript's progression to a full application language.
+Study this progression to prepare yourself for the future.
 og-image: state-of-javascript.jpg
 thumb-image: state-of-javascript-thumb.jpg
 ---